BitSemCom: A Bit-Level Semantic Communication Framework with Learnable Probabilistic Mapping: Learnable Bit Mapper

-which decodes the one-hot representation into a binary value.
-This process enables the generation of a discrete bit sequence $\bm{b}$ acording to the learned probability distribution.

-During backpropagation, \text{argmax} function of Gumbel-Max method is approximated by the differentiable \text{softmax} function, thus $t_i$ is substituted by a vector $\tilde{t}_i=\{\tilde{t}_{i}^1,\tilde{t}_{i}^2\},$, i.e.,
+During backpropagation, \text{argmax} function of Gumbel-Max method is approximated by the differentiable \text{softmax} function, thus $t_i$ is substituted by a vector $\bm{\tilde{t}_i}=[\tilde{t}_{i}^0,\tilde{t}_{i}^1]$, i.e.,

-where $\tau$ is a temperature parameter that controls the smoothness of the approximation.
-As $\tau$ decreases, $\tilde{t}_i$ approaches the one-hot vector $t_i$ while remaining differentiable for backpropagation.
+where $\tau>0$ is a temperature parameter that controls the smoothness of the approximation.
+As $\tau$ decreases, $\bm{\tilde{t}_i}$ approaches the one-hot vector $\bm{t_i}$ while remaining differentiable for gradient-based optimization.

-Before concluding this subsection, we would like to remark that the proposed learnable bit mapper that maps the semantic feature $\bm{z_s}$ of dimension $L_s$ to the bit sequence $\bm{b}$ of the length $L_b$ is not a simple $L_b/L_s$-bit quantizer, but a differential binary sampling process.
-If not mentioned otherwise, we assume $L_s = L_b$ throughout the experimental simulation.
+Before concluding this section, we would like to emphasize that the proposed learnable bit mapper which maps the semantic feature $\bm{z}$ of dimension $L_z$ to the bit sequence $\bm{b}$ of the length $L_b$ is not a conventional quantizer, but a differentiable binary sampling module.
+By taking channel conditions into account during the optimization of the bit mapper, the module acquires resilience to channel noise. {Moreover, the BitSemCom decoder directly reconstructs the source image from posterior probability sequences, without requiring de-quantization or latent feature recovery at the receiver.} Together, this unified design enables BitSemCom to operate as a fully integrated end-to-end bit-level JSCC framework.